AWSEC2RunInstancesRequest

 var ramdiskId: String? { get set }

-If you specify a network interface, you must specify any security groups as part of the network interface.
+If you specify a network interface, you must specify any security groups as part of the network interface instead of using this parameter.

 Declaration